crate/dbt-cratedb2/CONTRIBUTING.md

 ## About this document

-This document is a guide for anyone interested in contributing to `dbt-postgres`.
+This document is a guide for anyone interested in contributing to `dbt-cratedb2`.
-It outlines how to install `dbt-postgres` for development, run tests locally, update documentation, and submit pull requests.
+It outlines how to install `dbt-cratedb2` for development, run tests locally, update documentation, and submit pull requests.
 This guide assumes users are developing on a Linux or MacOS system.
 The following utilities are needed or will be installed in this guide: